NbS for Flood Management in Dire Dawa, Ethiopia

 In Dire Dawa, Ethiopia, flash floods, soil erosion, and water scarcity pose critical climate threats.

 In Dire Dawa, Ethiopia, flash floods, soil erosion, and water scarcity pose critical climate threats to the population, particularly those living in flood-prone areas in urban and rural kebeles (villages).
-Community health and the local economy are at risk from heat, and declining groundwater levels are resulting in water scarcity.
+Community livelihoods and local economy are at risk due to droughts and escalating heat, and declining groundwater levels threaten the city’s water security.

-Local partners in Dire Dawa include the Dire Dawa Administration Environment, Forest and Climate Change Authority, the Hararghe Catholic Secretariat, and Haramaya University.
+Local partners in Dire Dawa include the Dire Dawa Administration, the Hararghe Catholic Secretariat, and Haramaya University.

 Photograph: Cesar H. Arrais